-The daily crime log is required by the Clery Act and is utilized to log reported crime incidents.
+The daily crime log is required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and is utilized to log reported crime incidents.
 The Department of Public Safety maintains a daily crime log that records by date, time, and location all of the crimes and other serious incidents that occur on campus property, in a noncampus building, or on public property within University jurisdiction.

 The daily crime log is available at our Public Safety Customer Service Center in Leahy Hall.
 The log is available to the public.
 Any changes made on the crime log that include entry updates or change in disposition will be posted in the crime log within two business days of receiving the information, unless disclosure of such information would be prohibited by law; jeopardize the confidentiality of the victim; jeopardize an ongoing criminal investigation; cause a suspect to flee or evade detection; or result in the destruction of evidence.
 The department reserves the right to exclude any information from the crime log that could have an adverse impact on an investigation.